 Philosophy and Approach: I offer my interpersonal sensibilities seasoned with advanced training in contemporary forms of psychoanalysis including the early beginnings of infant observation.
 I also use Cognitive & Behavioral (CBT) and Mindfulness orientations.* I believe that through a collaborative exploration of early beginnings, we have the capacity to gain the insight and the experiences needed to move forward in new and creative ways.
 The therapeutic relationship becomes the laboratory and the playground for learning to cope with personal feelings and relational wounds as well as create lasting capacities for authenticity in welcomed intimate connections with self and others.

-- Individual Psychotherapy for Adults
+- 3-Levels of Individual Psychotherapy for Adults

 - Relationship Therapy for Pre-Marital, Family & Couples Counseling